Marie Wackwitz: Reichstag

 In June 1920 Marie Wackwitz was elected to the Reichstag (national parliament) as a USPD member representing Merseburg (Election District 12 / "Wahlkreis 12").
 The USPD had already itself split, with most members becoming founding members of the Communist Party.
 Towards the end of 1920 the residuum of the USPD fragmented further, with some members returning to the SPD and others, mostly from the left of the party, joining the Communist Party (which for a couple of years following this development was formally known as the "United Communist Party").
 Wackwitz was now sitting in the Reichstag as a party comrade of Clara Zetkin and Paul Levi.

 A propensity to fragmentation continued to be a feature of the Communist Party and other parties of the radical left in Germany throughout the 1920s.
 Following the March uprising in 1921 there were concerns that the party was being taken over by extremists who favoured moving on rapidly to a full-scale German revolution following the violent Russian Bolskevik model.
 In September 1921 Paul Levi, who at the start of the year had been the leader of the party, was excluded from it (and / or resigned from it), along with Ernst Däumig.
 Marie Wackwitz was among those who resigned from the party at the same time.
-According to at least one source she now sat as an independent Reichstag member while elsewhere it is stated that she now briefly became a member of Paul Levi's short-lived "Kommunistische Arbeitsgemeinschaft (KAG / loosely "Communist Workers' Community").
+According to at least one source she now sat as an independent Reichstag member while elsewhere it is stated that she now briefly became a member of Paul Levi's short-lived "Kommunistische Arbeitsgemeinschaft (KAG / loosely "Communist Working Group").

 During the early part of 1922 the KAG merged with what was left of the USPD, meaning that in April 1922 Wackwitz rejoined the USPD.
 However, the war funding issue which back in 1917 had led to the original split between the SPD and the USPD no longer featured significantly on the political agenda of either party.
 Following the assassination by right-wing extremists of Foreign Minister Walther Rathenau in June 1922, the SPD and the USPD were increasingly working together in the Reichstag.
 In September 1922 they formally merged, meaning that Marie Wackwitz was now back in the party from which she had broken five years earlier.
 She continued to sit as a member of the Reichstag till 1924.